 Ozhaawashkwaa Animikii-Bineshi Aki Onji Kinimaagae' Inun, Blue Thunderbird Land-based Teachings Learning Centre, is a school division-wide initiative delivering land-based, cross-curricular educational opportunities as a part of Kindergarten to Grade 12 experience.
-This is a place for students to create sustainable and meaningful connections to the land through hands-on programming and projects, and to each other by learning and working together.
+This is a place for students to create sustainable and meaningful connections to the land, each other, and to enrich learning through hands-on experiences.

 Educational themes and topics are informed and guided by Education for Sustainable Development, Truth and Reconciliation Calls to Action, the United Nations Sustainable Development Goals, and the Earth Charter.
-Engagements include and expand upon our three core themes: sustainable food production and nutrition, environmental stewardship, and cultural and historic connection to the land.
+Engagements include and expand upon four core themes: growing food and nutrition, land stewardship, cultural and historic connection to the land, and well-becoming.

-Cultural and Historic Connection to Land: Land, language and culture are linked.
+Connecting to land, language and culture.
 We continue to deepen our awareness and understanding of the historical and cultural connection between people and land, sharing Indigenous worldviews on the growing of food, Medicine Wheel Teachings, Seven Sacred Teachings and the value of learning through the sacredness of the Indigenous Circle Philosophy.
 We explore the connections we have to the land and dedicate ourselves to reshaping our connections to the land and to each other in a spirit of stewardship, reconciliation and celebration.